jinhaworld/jekyll-theme-chirpy/_posts/2021-5-24-Creating-Jekyll-Website.md

 Now try commiting to your repository by entering the following commands.

 ```
-$ git add.
+$ git add .
 $ git commit -m “commit message"
 $ git push origin master
 ```

-After you do so, go to the *Settings* of your repo (top right) and to *Options* and to pages.
+After you do so, go to the *Settings* of your repo (top right) and to *Options* and to *pages*.
 There, if you ran successfully

 > $ bash tools/init.sh